agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 about the possibilities, as the details of the network layer are likely to have an impact on distributed applications, such as the shared memory abstraction we discuss below and in Section
-\ref{sec:contcons}.
+\ref{sec:continuous-consistency}.
 For such applications, it may be important to optimize for the sorts of usage patterns encountered in real scenarios, which are affected by (among other things) the low-level details of the network.